top of page

 “Shut up.”
 She scooped up Elric’s body and gave his pack to Cuauhtérroc.
 “You ain’t helpin’.”

 Cora sang a light into being, and the trio forged ahead, stepping from grasses to brambles.
+A shudder crept up her spine as shadows cast by her light wavered and danced against the leafy canopy.
 The trees hovered over them like gnarled skeletons, looming down with grasping claws.
-The air reverberated with the eerie calls of nocturnal creatures.
-A shudder crept up her spine as shadows cast by her light wavered and danced against the leafy canopy.
+Haunting calls of nocturnal creatures filled the air.

 “Kinda creepy,” the brawler said in a low whisper.

-Cora saw a look in the savage’s face that she had not seen in all the time she had known him.
-His dark brown eyes darted about; his macana quivered in an unsteady hand.
-This jungle-toughened savage, slayer of panthers, Amurraks, and giant lizards, shook with dread.
+An expression darkened the savage’s face not seen in all the time Cora had known him.
+His dark brown eyes darted about; his twin cudgels quivered in unsteady hands.
+This jungle-toughened savage—slayer of panthers, Amurraks, and giant lizards—shook with dread.
 He had faced a dragon and all manner of dragonkin, but now his spine had liquefied.

 Branches shifted in the near distance.
 Cuauhtérroc crouched like a cat about to spring, his muscled torso rippling with tension.
-“Dees trees are moving.”
+“Dees trees do move.”
+As if responding to his own words, the savage’s legs quivered.

 The thought distressed her, tearing her through with conflicting emotions.
 If she probed his mind, she could scrub away the source of his fear or force him to proceed into the “moving trees” despite his feelings.
 The domination of another person’s mind was powerful, but it was disturbing to contemplate.

 With chords progressing, Cora sang the controlling melody, a soothing tune that turned minds to an amoebic paste.
-She cringed at her actions; she felt sullied by her deceit and filthy from her forbidden intrusion.
-But she pressed on, convinced of the necessity.
+She cringed at her actions; she felt sullied by her deceit and filthy from the forbidden intrusion.
+But she pressed on, convinced of its necessity.
 Invading Cuauhtérroc’s mind would save his life.
 And theirs.

-As the last notes were on her tongue, the resolving tonic chord that would open the gateway to his thoughts, a series of crackling snaps spread before them.
+The last notes were on her tongue, and the resolving tonic chord that would open the gateway to his thoughts formed on her fingertips.
+A series of crackling snaps spread before them.
 Trees shifted, parted, and opened up a distinct pathway from their position, revealing a corridor free of entangling roots and vines.

-Cuauhtérroc twisted and brandished his macana.
+Cuauhtérroc twisted and crossed his Brother Cudgels before him.
 Cora sustained the final note, holding it, ready to land it should her savage turn feral.
 But the panic in his eyes gave way to a curious bewilderment, which yielded to a restoration of calm control.
 His shoulders relaxed, and the tension melted from his arms.
 “I see dees path.
 We go now.”

 Cora dropped the final note and exhaled sharply, glad to have left his mind alone.
 Crisis averted.

-As they traveled deeper into the forest, Cora considered the possibility that the trees were not hindering them; rather, they might be guiding them.
+As they traveled deeper into the forest, it occurred to her that the trees were not hindering them; rather, they might be guiding them.
 The question was: to where?
 There was no discerning whether a tree was ally, enemy, or simply having fun at their expense.
 If that sort of thing were even possible.
-She was not yet convinced they saw things as they truly were.
+She was not yet convinced they viewed reality.

 When a couple of hours had passed, Cuauhtérroc spied a small boulder jutting from a weathered hillock and shucked the two backpacks he was carrying.
-He winced from his cracked ribs, aggravated by the metronomic bouncing of the packs against his sides.
+He winced and held his side.

-Cora looked back at the way they had come; as expected, there was no evidence of the trail they were currently on.
-She peered through the fading light into the darkened forest ahead; the slimmest trace of a continuing path lay before them, just enough to nudge them along in their undisclosed journey.
-Except for the various sounds of scattered nocturnal life and the swaying of the taller trees in a wind that rarely reached the ground, the Cerion Forest was entirely calm.
-The songsage shrugged.
-“I can only assume this path leads somewhere, and hopefully soon.”
+Cora looked back at the way they had come; as expected, there was no evidence of the trail they had taken.
+She peered into the darker forest ahead; the slimmest trace of a continuing path lay before them, just enough to nudge them along in their undisclosed journey.
+Except for sounds of scattered nocturnal life and the swaying of trees in a wind that rarely reached the ground, the Cerion Forest was entirely calm.
+“I assume this path leads somewhere, and hopefully soon.”

 “Sure don’t lead back,” Kiyla muttered.